RunBuzz

 Key Takeaways — 2026 Chicago Marathon

-- Course: Flat loop through 29 Chicago neighborhoods, starting and finishing in Grant Park.
-Known for producing fast times — seven world records set on this course.
+• Course: flat loop through 29 Chicago neighborhoods, starting and finishing in Grant Park.
+Seven world records have been set here, and roughly 1.7 million spectators line the route.

-- Expo: Abbott Health & Fitness Expo at McCormick Place, Thursday Oct 8 through Saturday Oct 10.
+• Expo: Abbott Health & Fitness Expo at McCormick Place North Building, Thursday Oct 8 through Saturday Oct 10.
 Packet pickup is in person only.
 No race-day pickup.

 2026 Chicago Marathon at a Glance